floriankraemer/floriankraemer.github.io/_posts/2026-12-12-Cowboy-Coding-A-Case-Study.markdown

 This option was actually proposed by the investor and triggered the whole evaluation.

-- Hire very skilled developers, 5-6
+- Hire 5-6 very skilled developers
 - Proven TDD & SOLID skills are a hard requirement
 - A good tech lead
 - A good product owner
 - Start to measure things, e.g. DORA to figure out how we perform

-Let the existing teams continue to work as it is and put the product in maintenance mode and create a complete new iteration of the product from the ground up in parallel.
+Let the existing teams continue to work as it is and put the product in maintenance mode and create a completely new iteration of the product from the ground up in parallel.

 It will have to connect with at least two legacy systems.
 When the new product becomes available, fade out the old version.
 It then needs to be evaluated if and who of the old team is still needed.